marocraft/ImageCode/README.md

 # Description
-ImageCode is an open source projet open Source that transform an image into code.
+ImageCode is an open source projet that transform an image into code.
 ImageCode is devided into two parts:
 1. IC Brain Engine
 2. IC Code Engine
 ## Example